neoforged/.github/primers/1.22/index.md

 - `com.mojang.math`
     - `OctahedralGroup#permutation` - Returns the symmetric group.
     - `SymmetricGroup3#inverse` - Returns the inverse group.
+- `net.minecraft.Util#localizedDateFormatter` - Returns the localized `DateTimeFormatter` for the given style.
 - `net.minecraft.advancements.critereon.DataComponentMatchers$Builder#any` - Matches whether there exists some data for the component.
 - `net.minecraft.client`
     - `GuiMessage`